Project Charter: Guide With Examples and Template

 Essentially, a project charter works like a project’s roadmap.
 It communicates exactly what the project is about, who’s involved, and how it will be done.
 It’s the go-to guide for all project decisions, helping keep the project on track and aligned with its original goals.

-It helps prevent scope creep and budget overruns by providing a written reference throughout the project.
+I have seen firsthand how a project charter prevents scope creep and budget overruns by providing a written reference throughout the project.
 It also emphasizes stakeholder consideration, ensuring the project aligns with expectations and standards.

 What is a project charter in project management?